How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • fatty and fried.

-If a woman has lost her appetite, then she should be reminded of the need to replenish nutrients in the body.
-This is due to the presence of the mother's fetus in the womb, which feeds only through the placenta, that is, it is completely dependent on the mother.
+If a woman has lost her appetite, then you should remind her of the need to replenish nutrients in the body.
+This is due to the presence of the mother’s fetus in the womb, which is fed only through the placenta, that is, it is completely dependent on the mother.

-With angina, you should drink as much liquid as possible, especially boiled warm water and broth.
-In the early days of the onset of infection, this is especially important.
+If you have a sore throat, you should drink as much liquid as possible, especially boiled warm water and broth.
+This is especially important in the first days of infection.
 However, a pregnant woman should take into account swelling or kidney problems, if any.

-If there is a lot of liquid, then you can quickly bring down the heat.
-At the same time, slightly warm milk with the addition of honey, cranberry juice, lingonberry juice will help.
-But in no case should you drink hot drinks, as well as sweet and sour juice-containing liquids, lemonades.
+If there is a lot of liquid, then you can quickly bring down the high temperature.
+Lukewarm milk with honey, cranberry juice, and lingonberry juice will help.
+But under no circumstances should you drink hot drinks, as well as sweet and sour juice-containing liquids and lemonades.

-The treatment of angina includes several aspects, but it is very important to reduce the temperature as quickly as possible.
+Treatment for sore throat involves several aspects, but reducing the temperature as quickly as possible is very important.
 This is due to the fact that temperatures above 37 degrees can cause fetal abnormalities.
-Treatment should be prescribed exclusively by a doctor, since self-selection of drugs can even lead to a deterioration in the condition and disastrous consequences for the fetus.
+Treatment should be prescribed exclusively by a doctor, since independent selection of medications can even lead to a worsening of the condition and disastrous consequences for the fetus.

-Going to the doctor with angina should not be delayed.
+Going to the doctor for a sore throat should not be delayed.
 Before visiting a specialist, you can alleviate the condition in the following ways:

 • warm tea with raspberries, linden or cranberries;

-• drink plenty of water to avoid dehydration when you have a fever;
+• You should drink plenty of water to avoid dehydration during fever;

 • wear light clothing, ventilate rooms;